drminnaar/react-redux-starter/README.md

 The template consists of:

-* a typcial project layout structure
+* a typical project layout structure
 * a Babel setup and configuration
 * a Webpack setup and configuration
 * an ESLint setup and configuration